 peaq has also started integrating with other Web3 networks to enable various decentralized solutions, applications and functions for machines in the The Economy of Things.
 By means of these integrations peaq aims to enable machines to, for example, trade and exchange data on decentralized data marketplaces, or maximise returns on machine economy investments via yield farming protocols.
 All with the goal to provide the best possible infrastructure for the Web3 machine economy to emerge and flourish.
 To achieve that, peaq will run for parachain on Polkadot and the peaq network will support EVM and WASM smart contracts to coexist and therefore enable the collaboration and interoperability with projects from the Polkadot and Ethereum ecosystems.

-peaq ID enables a machine to exist in the machine economy and therefore creates the basis for any machine-to-machine or machine-to-person interaction.
-Peaq ID sits beside Role-Based Access Control (RBAC) and payment, as one of the three core functions that peaq provides for the community and enterprise consortia to create decentralized applications (dApps) for the Economy of Things.
+peaq ID enables a machine to exist in the machine economy and therefore creates the basis for any machine-to-machine or machine-to-person interaction. peaq ID sits beside Role-Based Access Control (RBAC) and peaq pay as one of the three core Modular DePIN Functions that peaq provides for the community and enterprise consortia to create decentralized applications (dApps) for the Economy of Things.

 Taking mobility as an example, some of the Economy of Things dApps that are enabled using peaq ID’s Self Sovereign Machine Identity function are Electric Vehicle Charging, Parking, Vehicle Sharing and Zoning.